brunofernandes23/Calendar-Program/README.md

-Programa para descobrir o mês correspondente ao número dele.
+Program to find the month corresponding to its number.

-Utilizando HTML, CSS e  Javascript, site com estilazação básica, apenas um site teste para a função switch/case no JavaScript.
+Using HTML, CSS and Javascript, site with basic styling, just a test site for the switch/case function in JavaScript.

-Abra o programa aqui:
+Open the program here:
 https://lucid-bartik-0ed8c0.netlify.app

-Espero que gostem!
+Hope you like it!

 Code is Life xD